ydutertre/myvario/README.md

 I have reduced the number of watches supported compared to GliderSK.
-This is because I am using variable frequency tones for the vario, which are only supported for SDK 3.1.0 and above, AND I have added explicit GPS/GLONASS/GALILEO Constellation control, which is only supported in SDK 3.2.0 and above.
+This is because I am using variable frequency tones for the vario, which are only supported for SDK 3.1.0 and above.
 I am testing this application on my Garmin Fenix 7X.

 ## Not a programmer